-Now, Fill up the Required information and follow the Screenshot below.
+Now, Fill up the required information and follow the Screenshot below.

-Congratulation, You have successfully Configured Gmail Imap to Outlook 2003.
+Congratulation, You have successfully Configured Gmail IMAP to Outlook 2003.

 Configure Gmail in Outlook using POP3 Protocol

-Incoming mail server address is pop.gmail.com
+The incoming mail server address is pop.gmail.com

-Outgoing Mail server address is smtp.gmail.com
+The outgoing Mail server address is smtp.gmail.com

 Incoming server Pop3 Port is 995 and Select the checkbox for “This server requires an encrypted connection (SSL).

-Outgoing server (SMTP) port is 465 and Select the checkbox for “This server requires an encrypted connection (SSL)” under Outgoing Server (SMTP)
+The outgoing server (SMTP) port is 465 and Select the checkbox for “This server requires an encrypted connection (SSL)” under Outgoing Server (SMTP)